(Image via Creative Commons)

 - With very short hair, wearing a fascinator attached to a hair band is the easiest option.

 - When fitting fascinators with a comb attached, decide where you want the headpiece positioned.
 If you have thick hair, slide the comb backwards through your hair about an inch (the opposite way your hair falls), holding the fascinator at a slight angle to feel the teeth against your scalp.
 Then tip the comb, rest the fascinator on your head and push down in the direction your hair falls.
 The fascinator should then grip.

 - For finer hair (or extra security) take a small section of hair, comb in the opposite direction to the way your hair falls and grip with a hair pin.
 You then have a sound base in which to slide the fascinator.

-- For extra, extra security, backcomb a section of hair before gripping and then spray with a small amount of hairspray before fitting the headpiece.
+- For extra security, backcomb a section of hair before gripping and then spray with a small amount of hairspray before fitting the headpiece.

 - Consider your hair color.
 Redheads look great with natural and earth tones such as beiges, browns, camel, dark and olive greens.
 Blondes should go for light warm colours like coral, turquoise, apple - neutral navy, beige and taupe also look gorgeous.
 Brunettes suit bright, deep shades.
 Think hot pink, purple, bright blue and emerald, and again neutral black and navy.